annafellars/annablog/_posts/2024-12-04-PGA-Prediction.md

 title:  "PGA Predictions"
 date: 2024-12-04
 description: Using machine learning to predict final tournament rankings within the PGA
-image: "/assets/img/golfcourse.jpg"
+image: "/assets/img/newgolf.jpg"
 ---
-<span class="dropcap">I</span>n my [last blog post](https://annafellars.github.io/annablog/blog/PGA-Analysis/), we used an API to gather data on the 2024 PGA Major Tournaments and conducted a basic exploratory data analysis (EDA).
+<span class="dropcap">I</span>n my [last blog post](https://annafellars.github.io/annablog/blog/PGA-Analysis/), I used an API to gather data on the 2024 PGA Major Tournaments and conducted a basic exploratory data analysis (EDA).
 After the last post, I proudly showed my dad but he was less impressed and said something along the lines of, "That’s it?
 I thought you were a stats major—these are just graphs!"
 So, for my dad (and anyone else wanting more), this post dives deeper into a PGA statistical analysis, featuring machine learning models and an interactive Streamlit app.

 ### Questions of Interest
 Reflecting on the EDA from my previous post, one graph stood out: Daily Averages across Tournaments.
 There was lots of variation between each day/round and it led me to wonder how much a player’s position in rankings changed throughout a tournament.
 I decided I would dive deeper into these by answering the following questions: